 How did you know when you had the right idea?

 “Well, it was not necessarily a business idea but rather an idea that came from a personal problem that I was struggling with at the time.
-I had very sensitive and acne-prone skin, and was always looking for a product that was good for the skin but also looked cute.
+I had very sensitive and acne-prone skin, and was always looking for a product that was good for the skin but also looked schattig.
 Because usually when you have a product that is good for the skin, it doesn’t look so nice.
-So I thought, well, if I have this problem there will probably be more people who have the same problem, and I wanted to come out with my a solution.”
+So I thought, well, if I have this problem there will probably be more people who have the same problem, and I wanted to come with my own solution.”

 What were your biggest struggles throughout building your brand?